 Orders are also registered in our internal database for archival and statistical purposes.

-Data about orders will be processed for the time necessary to perform the contract, and then until the expiry of the period of limitation of claims under the contract.
-In addition, after this date, the data may still be processed by us for statistical purposes.
-Furthermore, keep in mind that we have an obligation to store invoices with your personal data for a period of 5 years from the end of the tax year in which the tax obligation arose.
+Data concerning orders will be processed for the time necessary to perform the order, and then until the expiry of the period of limitation of claims under the contract.
+Furthermore, after expiry of this period, data may still be processed by us for archival and statistical purposes, in particular for the purpose of identifying the returning customer.
+Keep in mind that we have an obligation to store invoices with your personal data for a period of 5 years from the end of the tax year in which the tax obligation arose.

 The data are processed within the GetResponse mailing system and are stored on a server provided by GetResponse Sp. z o.o.

 The content of the correspondence can be archived and we cannot clearly determine when it will be deleted.
-You have the right to request to be presented with the history of communication which you carried out with us (provided it had been archived), as well as request its removal, unless its archiving is justified due to our overriding interests, e.g. protection against potential claims on your part.
+You have the right to request to be presented with the history of your communication with us (provided it had been archived), as well as request its erasure, unless its archiving is justified due to our overriding interests, e.g. protection against potential claims on your part.